 What side effects can be expected from undergoing cancer treatment?

 Chemotherapy and radiation destroy cancer cells.
 They also destroy normal cells in the process.
 These include cells of the protective lining of the mouth and the gastrointestinal tract.
 This can cause sores in the mouth and/or throat that are painful.
 The pain can be mild to severe.
 The gastrointestinal tract can become irritated, which causes nausea, vomiting, and diarrhea.
 These conditions are not permanent, and you might receive medicines to help relieve your symptoms.
-As your blood counts begin to recover after your infusion of stem cells, your mouth and throat will begin to heal, and the nausea and vomiting will also improve.
+As you recover, your mouth and throat will begin to heal, and the nausea and vomiting will also improve.

-Certain side effects can happen months or years after your transplant.
+Certain side effects can happen months or years after your treatment.
 They can be caused by radiation or chemotherapy, and some can be permanent, such as sterility.
 Secondary malignancies have been reported in some patients receiving radiation and certain types of chemotherapy.
 Ask your doctor for your specific risk.
-The risk varies depending on your age, menopausal status for women, previous history of radiation, type and doses of chemotherapy, type of transplant, and disease.
+The risk varies depending on your age, menopausal status for women, previous history of radiation, type and doses of chemotherapy and disease.

-Diarrhea is common during your treatment and can continue after your bone marrow transplant.
+Diarrhea is common during your treatment and can continue after your cancer treatment.
 Your treatments might cause you to have:

 - Abdominal bloating or cramps

 - Thin or loose stools

 - Sense of urgency to have a bowel movement

 Chemotherapy can cause patients to be temporarily ‘lactose intolerant’.
 If you notice more diarrhea or loose stools with milk or milk products, you may want to decrease or cut out these foods or drinks until your diarrhea is controlled.